-Give a girl a stack of Astrobright papers and tell her to create something and you’ll see a giddy smile across her face!
-With school starting soon, I wanted to create something bright and cheery that I can make and give to my son’s teachers and something I could use at home.
+Give a girl a stack of Astrobright papers and tell her to create something and you’ll see a giddy smile on her face!
+With school starting soon, I wanted to create something bright and cheery that I can make and give to the teachers and something I could use at home.
 Since we’re talking middle school, I’d probably embarrass my son with some of the back to school elementary teacher gifts.
-I wanted to give them something simple, something they could use at home or at school.
+I wanted to give them something simple, something they could use at home or school.
+Everyone needs a notepad and once you learn how to make a notepad, you’ll never buy another one!
+Making your own notepad opens up creative possibilities for creating a custom design or adding a personal touch.

 How To Make A Notepad